p4wnsolo/p4wnsolo-joyterm/README.md

 ## Performance Note (Pi0W vs Pi02)
 Everything about this project runs *way* faster and more smoothly on Raspberry Pi Zero 2.

-But until nexmon is released for RPi02W, we're stuck with slower performance.
+But until nexmon is released for RPi02W, we're stuck with slower performance (if you're dead set on using P4wnP1 as your OS - and if so, I don't blame you one bit).

 It's entirely possible that the code in this repo is so sloppy that it's causing the joystick-press performance to suffer on RPiZeroW.
 But like I said - it runs perfectly (and FAST) on Raspberry Pi Zero 2 (see <a href="https://twitter.com/p4wnsolo/status/1470547554085474307">Demo video clip on Twitter</a> 0m19s)